wafiyu227/An-expense-tracker/README.md

 # An-expense-tracker
-A tool to track the expeses o a company
+A tool to track the expenses of a company